lucaspineda/faq-chatbot/README.md

 A full-stack chatbot application with anonymous and authenticated chat sessions, powered by OpenAI GPT-4o.

+## Data Source

+The project includes a `fintech_faqs.json` file containing all the FAQ questions and answers.
+This file is used to populate the Pinecone vector database for semantic search and retrieval-augmented generation (RAG).

 ## 🚀 One-Command Setup

 ### Prerequisites